 The BDC reps and I communicate often, so this pain point was easy to address.
 As a successful BDC rep, keep an eye out for little things like this to increase your team’s efficiency.

-With my dealership having 700~ cars in stock, this simple change can often save a full man-hour every single day.
+With my dealership having 700~ cars in stock, this simple change can often save a full working hour every single day.

 How To Be a Good BDC Rep: Develop Your Templates